-Managers deal with several critical situations, they deal them well with their expertise, wit and communication.
-Experience can teach you several things and this question will let you know about difficult situation one can face.
+Managers deal with several critical situations, they deal with them well with their expertise, wit, and communication.
+Experience can teach you several things and this question will let you know about the difficult situation one can face.

 6. How did you develop such good public speaking skill?
 Can you give me some tips to improve mine?